 An annual two-day conference held jointly with students from HBS and Harvard Kennedy School that provides a forum for exploring the synergies between all sectors to address critical social issues worldwide.

-This club provides students with the opportunity to develop and apply their MBA skillset by working on strategic projects with local non-profit organizations and serving on their boards as non-voting members.
+Consulting for Impact provides students with the opportunity to develop and apply their MBA skillset by working on strategic projects with global non-profit and social impact organizations with opportunities to serve on their boards as non-voting members.

 The club aims to provide students with a platform for shared learning and a cross-functional network to drive change and impact in the education sector.
 The club hosts a series of events including panel discussions, fireside chats, career/learning treks, alumni networking sessions, and cross-school social mixers.

 The club aims to develop the next generation of leaders in the energy and environment (E&E) sectors by providing a forum for education on E&E related issues, and by serving as a facilitator for communication between the HBS community and the E&E sectors.
 The club hosts an annual conference, career treks, alumni/student networking sessions, and social events with the goal of developing a strong E&E community.

 The club acts as a forum through which members can engage in topics related to the Future of Work, from exploring the substantial disruptions occurring in the workforce to understanding their causes, dynamics, and implications on society.
 The club offers a newsletter, speaker series, and other community-building and career-related opportunities.

 This club provides a forum for MBA students to explore the intersection of business and government, and to better understand the role that public institutions play in society.
 The club facilitates this exploration through community building, extracurricular programming, alumni engagement, and experiential learning opportunities.